shopwp/documentation/docs/guides/common-issues.md

 The fix usually requires investigating why the network request is returning a 4xx response.
 This could be due to a plugin conflict, aggressive security settings, etc.

-### The Shopify connection disappears after connecting
+## Shopify connection disappears after connecting

 If your connection to Shopify "disappears" during the connection process you may need to install a valid SSL certificate on your website.
 Please ensure you have a valid HTTPS connection.

+## Required access: `unauthenticated_read_product_inventory` access scope.

+This can usually be fixed by reconnecting your Shopify store.
+Open the ShopWP Pro settings and find the "Connect" tab.
+From there, disconnect and reconnect your store.
+Then try again.